Definition and explanation

 The statement of retained earnings is a financial statement that summarizes the changes in the amount of retained earnings during a particular period of time.

 Retained earnings is the portion of net income that a company does not distribute among its shareholders but retains in the business for various purposes such as growth of business in future and meeting the debt obligations etc. It increases when company earns net income and decreases when company incurs net loss or declares dividends during the period.
 Retained earnings appears in the balance sheet as a component of stockholders equity.

-The statement of retained earnings is prepared after the preparation of income statement but before the preparation of balance sheet because it is used to compute the amount of retained earnings at the end of the period to be shown in the balance sheet.
+The statement of retained earnings is prepared after the preparation of income statement but before the preparation of balance sheet because it is used to compute the amount of retained earnings balance at the end of the period which is finally reported in the entity’s balance sheet.

 The computation of retained earnings figure at the end of the period can be shown in the form of the following formula/equation: